 - Coaching for hours-of-service regulations

 Drivers seek fleets offering integrated technology systems that help them be more efficient to maximize their earnings.
-With the Transflo Telematics & ELD solution, Hill Brothers’ operations team can monitor how drivers utilize their available hours.
+With Transflo Telematics, Hill Brothers’ operations team can monitor how drivers utilize their available hours.
 The team coaches them on using the application to track their hours, stay on schedule, receive break reminders, and stay compliant with DVIR logging and certification.

 - Integrate navigation

-Fleets can give drivers an expanded menu of integrated applications with the Transflo platform that includes partners such as Co-Pilot Truck to keep rigs on truck-friendly roads with truck-specific GPS routes.
-Other integrated applications include Transflo’s weigh station bypass and pop-up “Safety Zone” alerts for drivers to be aware of risky sections on the road, such as low-clearance bridges, in advance (powered by Drivewyze).
+Fleets can give drivers an expanded menu of integrated applications via Transflo’s Mobile+ app which includes partners such as Co-Pilot Truck to keep rigs on truck-friendly roads with truck-specific GPS routes.
+Other integrated applications in the Transflo mobile app include weigh station bypass and pop-up “Safety Zone” alerts for drivers to be aware of risky sections on the road, such as low-clearance bridges, in advance.

 - Eliminate paperwork

 New drivers say they are overwhelmed by the sheer amount of documentation that comes with what they expected to be an escape from the grind of a desk job.
 That’s why new hires adapt so quickly to digitization solutions available through Transflo.

 Many carrier offer their drivers the option to fill out and transmit digital forms to the office for vehicle inspections, surveys, job referrals, and weekly training evaluation forms – among other processes.